-- H.3.2.1 The height of a barrier shall not be less than - - (a) 1.0 m at all locations except for locations indicated in (b); - (b) 900 mm at the lower edge of the window and gallery or balcony with fixed seating in areas such as theatres, cinemas and assembling halls.
+- H.3.2.1 The height of a barrier shall not be less than - - (a) 1.0 metre; or - (b) 900 mm at the lower edge of the window and gallery or balcony with fixed seating in areas such as theatres, cinemas and assembling halls.

-Note: 1 The height of a barrier is measured vertically from the finished floor level to the top of the barrier.
+Note: 1.
+The height of a barrier is measured vertically from the finished floor level to the top of the barrier.

 - 2. The height of a barrier at the flight of stairs is measured vertically from the pitch line to the top of the barrier. - 3.
-Where a kerb or step with dimensions more than 150mm by 150mm is provided next to a barrier, the height of the barrier shall be measured from the top of the kerb or step.
+Where a kerb or step with dimensions more than 150 mm width by 150 mm length is provided next to a barrier, the height of the barrier shall be measured from the top of the kerb or step.